Skip to main content

 Setting

-The evaluation will occur in the homes of families of infants and toddlers with disabilities in rural communities in Iowa.
+The evaluation occurred in the homes of families of infants and toddlers with disabilities in rural communities in Iowa.

 Sample

-Three internal coaches, nine Part C providers, and nine families of an infant or toddler (ages 6-28 months) with a communication or motor delay will participate in the research.
+Three internal coaches, 9 Part C providers, and 18 families of an infant or toddler (ages 6-28 months) with a communication or motor delay participated in the research.

 Intervention

-The professional development intervention for Part C providers includes online training materials on topics related to family guided practices and caregiver training, web-based video feedback, and monthly in-person sessions with the internal coach.
-Specifically, the intervention will use the Family Guided Routines Based Intervention (FGRBI), a manualized intervention approach, delivered through distance learning professional development.
-The distance learning uses technology supports to remotely coach providers to implement FGRBI through content-based workshops, monthly expert and peer coaching with performance-based feedback and reflection, monthly webinars on related content, and a community of practice to continue to support providers over time.
-The initial training is provided via web-based modules to introduce family guided practices and caregiver coaching to the early intervention providers.
-The provider video records each session with the family.
-Next, the internal coach reviews and provides feedback and reflective questions via an online video annotation platform (i.e., software in which participants can view a video and add notes at a particular moment in the video).
-The coach and provider meet to discuss the sessions; problem solve; reflect upon the provider's implementation needs, priorities of the family, and needs of the child; and jointly set goals for the provider's work with the caregiver.
+The professional development intervention for Part C providers includes online training materials on topics related to family guided practices and caregiver coaching, web-based video feedback, and monthly in-person sessions with the internal coach.
+Specifically, the intervention used the Family Guided Routines Based Intervention (FGRBI), a manualized intervention approach delivered through distance learning professional development.
+The distance learning approach uses technology supports to remotely coach providers to implement FGRBI through content-based workshops, monthly expert and peer coaching with performance-based feedback and reflection, monthly webinars on related content, and a community of practice to continue to support providers over time.
+The initial training was provided via web-based modules to introduce family-guided practices and caregiver coaching to the early intervention providers.
+The provider video recorded each session with the family.
+Next, the internal coach reviewed and provided feedback and reflective questions via an online video annotation platform (i.e., software in which participants can view a video and add notes at a particular moment in the video).
+The coach and provider met to discuss the sessions; problem solve; reflect upon the provider’s implementation needs, priorities of the family, and needs of the child; and jointly set goals for the provider’s work with the caregiver.

 Research design and methods

-The research partners will conduct single-case design studies with each of the nine provider-family dyads.
-The children and their families will be randomly selected from a pool of eligible children.
-The baseline phase will take place with providers and families before coaching is introduced to determine the providers' use of the FGRBI key indicators (i.e., specific intervention practices).
-The primary dependent variable will be the provider's use of the FGRBI and secondary dependent variables include child outcomes and parent-child interactions.
+The research partners conducted single-case design studies with each of the nine providers.
+The children and their families were randomly selected from a pool of eligible children.
+The baseline phase took place with providers and families before coaching was introduced to determine the providers’ use of the FGRBI Key Indicators (i.e., specific intervention practices).
+The primary dependent variable was the provider’s use of the FGRBI, and secondary dependent variables included child outcomes and parent-child interactions.

 Control condition

-Provider-family dyads will serve as their own controls during the baseline phase of the single-case design studies prior to any coaching.
+Provider-family dyads served as their own controls during the baseline phase of the single-case design studies prior to any coaching.

 Key measures

-The proximal outcome measure will include a checklist and scoring rubric to assess the percentage of FGRBI key indicators used by the provider.
-The FGRBI key indicators were developed to be in alignment with the Council for Exceptional Children's Division for Early Childhood's Recommended Practices.
-Additionally, Individual Family Service Plans developed by providers will be reviewed for the number and type of family outcomes and use of family priorities when developing child outcome goals.
-In addition, the Embedded Instruction Observation System-Early Intervention (EIOS-EI) will be used to measure caregiver-child interactions during each session.
-The Child Outcome Summary (COS) process and an Individual Growth and Development Indicator (Early Communication Indicator) will be used to measure child outcomes (i.e., functional abilities and expressive communication).
+The proximal outcome measure included a checklist and scoring rubric to assess the percentage of FGRBI Key Indicators used by the provider.
+The FGRBI Key Indicators were developed to align with the Council for Exceptional Children’s Division for Early Childhood’s Recommended Practices.
+Additionally, Individual Family Service Plans developed by providers were reviewed for the number and type of family outcomes and use of family priorities when developing child outcome goals.
+In addition, the Embedded Instruction Observation System-Early Intervention was used to measure caregiver-child interactions during each session.
+The Child Outcome Summary process and an Individual Growth and Development Indicator (Early Communication Indicator) was used to measure child outcomes (functional abilities and expressive communication, respectively).

 Data analytic strategy

-The researchers will use visual analysis to determine if there is a functional relationship between the internal coaching and provider practices, family strategy use, child-caregiver interactions, and child outcomes.
-This analysis will include changes in level, trend, variability, immediacy (latency), and overlap between phases and between providers.
-Between-case standardized mean differences will be analyzed to estimate an effect size.
+The researchers used visual analysis to determine if there was a functional relationship between the internal coaching and provider practices, family strategy use, child-caregiver interactions, and child outcomes.
+This analysis included changes in level, trend, variability, immediacy (latency), and overlap between phases and between providers.
+Effect size was estimated using between-case standardized mean differences.

 People and institutions involved